-4.7.3.3 Implementation challenges from perspective of staff / organisational representatives
+Implementation challenges from perspective of staff / organizational representatives

-This third and final macro theme, within implementation challenges, represents 779 coded pieces of text and 24 subordinate themes (rows 102 - 125, Appendix 10).
-As with facilitators of implementation, many cross-cutting 'processes' and 'contributing factors' fed into implementation challenges, from the perspective of staff or organisational representatives.
-A MAXMap was produced to demonstrate the main areas of concern for this cohort of stakeholders (Figure 7.2.14).
+This third and final macro theme, within implementation challenges, represents 779 coded pieces of text and 24 subordinate themes (rows 102-125, Appendix 10).
+As with facilitators of implementation, many cross-cutting 'processes' and 'contributing factors' fed into implementation challenges, from the perspective of staff or organizational representatives.
+A MAXMap was produced to demonstrate the main areas of concern for this cohort of stakeholders (Figure 40).
 Many of issues highlighted, repeat the concerns of end users (previously presented), such as 'available support', 'information needs', 'financial issues', problems associated with 'delays in process', 'governance', 'administrative tasks', and 'HR' issues.
 However a unique concern relates to fear, one of the three subordinate themes discussed below.